zulip/zulip/docs/tutorials/life-of-a-request.md

 itself for static content).

 In development, `tools/run-dev.py` fills the role of nginx.
-Static files are in your git checkout under `static`, and are served unminified.
+Static files are in your Git checkout under `static`, and are served unminified.

 ## Static files are [served directly][served-directly] by Nginx